GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ![Docker_desktop](screenshots/5.Docker_desktop.png)

-lastly I tried to the sample application on *http://localhost:8081*,
+Lastly I tried to the sample application on *http://localhost:8081*,

 ![Try.localhost_8081](screenshots/6.Try.localhost_8081.png)
 I added a like and voted it.